Nov 14, 2017

 Since first ground was broken last year, the team of frame workers, plumbers, carpenters, electricians, and masons, have recorded enormous progress.
 As you might imagine, it takes a mind-numbing amount of concrete, sweat, rebar, and thought to sculpt this type of residence in the heart of Honolulu.

 "To date, we've poured 32 floors of concrete, completed the shell for Whole Foods, and have created four levels of parking.
 We've also glazed (added glass to the building's exterior) up to the 26th floor.
 It's really coming together nicely," said Rob Centra, Ward Village's Senior Vice President, Design & Construction Management.
 "Each of the towers we've worked on feels very distinct, but I think that's especially true of Ae'o.
 It's really gratifying seeing the building take shape.
-Currently, we have about 400 people working on the job, but that should expand up to 600 after the holidays as we gear up for opening in August of 2018."
+Currently, we have about 400 people working on the job, but that should expand up to 600 after the holidays as we gear up for opening in late 2018."

 When Ae'o is completed, the tower will feature 466 stunningly designed residences and more than 60,000-square feet of retail space, in addition to some of the most impressive amenities you'll find anywhere in Honolulu.
 (Be prepared: you're going to see a lot of pool and sunset terrace photos on your feed as residents move in.)
 To boot, a flagship Whole Foods Market will also be housed in the building's ground floor and will serves a hub for the surrounding community.